tstrickland88/Readme_Gen/GEN_ME.md

 ## Usage

-It works and you can get the weather of every city.
+It works for all cities

 ## Credits

-No
+no

 ## License